Written and directed by Al G. Rhythm

 Well, in case that trash culture landmark evaded you, Space Jam was the story (that is, the feature-length adaptation of a commercial for shoes) of how Michael Jordan, playing himself, joined together with Bugs Bunny and the other Looney Tunes as basketball teammates against a band of superpowered aliens, their freedom hinging upon the resolution of their cosmic game.
 I cannot honestly say if A New Legacy is a sequel that takes place in the same continuity, or if Space Jam is, in fact, only another movie (or, rather, intellectual property) within A New Legacy's metafictional construct.
 I cannot tell you if A New Legacy bears any substantial relationship to Space Jam at all beyond its title and some winking nudgery here and there.
 But of course it's an infinitely hollow pursuit to try to puzzle that out.
 It's obviously not the kind of project where "continuity" is a concern.
 Let's just say that one of a very few things in A New Legacy that rises to the level of "an actual idea," and, indeed, the only idea that feels like you could interpret it as "playful," rather than inexplicably vengeful, suggests that it is in fact a direct, in-continuity sequel where, at some point in the past, Michael and Bugs battled Monstars for b-ball supremacy.

 But seriously, this assumes a level of coherence (or even linearity) that A New Legacy would scorn you for expecting out of it.
-A New Legacy, anyway, takes on sort of the same premise, though it being decades later, its human center is filled instead by LeBron James, a person that, I'm sorry, I know nothing about beyond this movie besides "plays basketball well" and "has a nickname I don't like because monarchs are referred to by their given names, not their surnames."
+A New Legacy, anyway, takes on sort of the same premise, though it being decades later, its human center is filled instead by LeBron James, a person that, I'm sorry, I know nothing about beyond this movie besides "plays basketball well" and "has a nickname I don't like because monarchs are not referred to by their surnames."
 The specifics this time involve the artificial intelligence that runs Warner Bros' server farm, Al G. Rhythm (Don Cheadle in several extravagantly shiny outfits, and yeah, the name is all right, one of the 2% of things in this movie that feels even approximately Looney Tuneseque).
 Lately, Al has developed a bit of megalomania, and has set itself/himself to proving to the company that built him, and the world at large, his value.
 With this in his multifaceted computer mind, he's fixed upon basketball superstar LeBron James as the perfect vehicle for his self-actualization, and brings LeBron to WB to hash out the deal.
 Along for the meeting is his son Dom (Cedric Joe), in a clumsy effort by LeBron to help bridge the gap that's opened between them lately thanks to LeBron's assumption that Dom will follow in his footsteps and play basketball, and to Dom's own aspirations to be a video game designer, which have culminated in an alpha build of a game that is a very solid effort for a 13 year old programmer, although it is also, in every essential, just a clunkier version of NBA Jam.
 LeBron politely refuses Warners' offer, but Al is unwilling to take no for an answer when the star of his show is right there; to this end, he TRONs LeBron and Dom into his "serververse" and, with the latter as his hostage, tells LeBron that he'll be taking part in his game whether he likes it or not.
 With no other options, LeBron is sent on a rampage through a cavalcade of WB properties across the sprawling serververse to collect his team, which turns out, obviously, to be Bugs Bunny (Jeff Bergman) and the other Looney Tunes.

 At least as far as this goes, then, A New Legacy is rather more rational than Space Jam, which is actually not a point in its favor: the one thing I respect about Space Jam, other than some odds and ends in its combination of animation and live-action photography, is what a spitballed, slapped-together hunk of fucking nonsense its plot is, very plausibly the result of screenwriters tasked with turning the premise of a minute-long commercial into an 88 minute movie, and therefore purposely coming up with the very stupidest ideas they could to get there.
 Every element of that movie bears this out, from its larky human comic relief to its assertion that the Looney Tunes are terrestrial aliens who live inside a hollow Earth.
-In its lazy artificiality, there's something human.
+In its very laziness, there's something human.
 (By the same token, Michael Jordan's sullen slog through Space Jam is somehow more likeable than literally anything LeBron James does with his attempts at actual acting here.)
 This plot, meanwhile, kind of makes sense.
 This plot, in fact, comes off like it could be satire: the computer that runs Warner Bros. kidnaps LeBron James to make, in effect, a sequel to Space Jam.
 That this is not the screenplay's explicit text is incomprehensible.
 But that's kind of the thing: it's a cliché nowadays to say "this movie feels like it was written by an algorithm," but A New Legacy doesn't just feel like it was written by an algorithm, it feels like it was written for algorithms.
 Like it was written by and for programs that would not actually see anything out of the ordinary with this plot; it's not at all satire, the machine is merely writing a realist screenplay that represents the world as it and its audience understand it to actually be.

 And what makes this machine and its audience of machines smile is the existence of intellectual properties that it can mash together, without recontextualization or critique.
 It is probably incumbent on me to admit that this part is hardly new, and by 2021, such Ultimate Showdowns of Ultimate Destiny have effectively become their own genre, and two of them (The LEGO Movie and Ready Player One) I hold to be masterpieces, though there's also Ralph Breaks the Internet, which I hold to be utter cross-branding abomination, and which still feels more like an actual movie than Space Jam: A New Legacy.
 (It's been observed that once it gets going, and Dom finds something of a kindred spirit in the computer that kidnapped him and wants to enslave his father—Dom is not a very empathetic child, so he ought to do just fine in tech—A New Legacy looks a lot like a remake of Spielberg's Hook.
 But it's also pretty much the same dynamic/"dynamic" as Ralph Breaks the Internet, which, if it did nothing else, at least tried to sell its canned emotions by way of a pair of real, adult actors in its father and child roles.)
 Anyway, The LEGO Movie and Ready Player One show how necessary it is to have a point-of-view on this kind of thing, the former filled with parody of its IPs as well as as an understanding of childish play, the latter all-consumed with Spielberg's doubts and regret about a culture he helped create and which he sees headed inevitably towards the world that, in A New Legacy, simply exists without comment.
 They also both have, like, visual sensibilities.
 (Jesus, even Ralph Breaks the Internet had its Ralph Monster; even Ernest Cline's novel, Ready Player One, for all its depressing emptiness, had the enthusiasm of a fan.)